 Hatha Yoga is beneficial for mind, body and general well-being.
 To avoid injuries, remember to respect your limits and only go as far as it feels comfortable.

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Hatha Yoga: Infos zu Training, Ursprung und Zielenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Hatha Yoga: Infos zu Training, Ursprung und Zielenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?